foxypool/docs/docs/pledge-agent/configuration.md

     - `sendMessage`: The message to add when sending coins (only BURST)
     - `moveOtherPledges`: If set to true will cancel pledges pointing at addresses different form the currently configured `pledgeTo` address
     - `maxPledge`: Make sure to pledge at most this many coins to the configured `pledgeTo` address in total
+    - `maxCommitment`: Make sure to commit at most this many coins in total
     - `lockingPeriod`: Set the amount to lock the pledges for (only XHD).
 Use a string with an english time duration like `'9 months'` or set the amount of blocks to lock for as integer.
     - `coinsToKeepInWallet`: The amount of coins to keep in the wallet and not send / pledge
     - `multiplesOf`: Only send/pledge amounts that are multiples of this number.